 In terms of results we could show the validity of existing typologies but could also show that OECD LTC systems can mainly be divided in “low-developed”, “universal-developed” and “private developed” types and that despite many reforms the main dividing line in LTC systems is still if publicly organized LTC services are universally provided on a broad basis.

 Still, typologies always imply generalizations.
 For example, in many countries LTC services and access have a high regional fragmentation (Spasova et al., 2018), which cannot be displayed on a brought basis in an internationally comparative typology.
 Furthermore, LTC systems have not that clear boundaries as other welfare state systems such as healthcare, unemployment or pensions do.
 LTC can be provided via a separate LTC system or it can be partially integrated in healthcare, social assistance or pension systems, where different access and provision rules apply (Nies et al., 2013).
 Furthermore, LTC is in many countries still a new issue in the welfare state, because the provision was traditionally devolved to families and now increasingly to migrant care workers (Colombo et al., 2011; Da Roit and Le Bihan, 2010).
+Therefore, on a legal basis rights for LTC recipients like the choice of providers are granted, but on the implementation level server access barriers for example due to long waiting lists are common.
 Unfortunately, indicators on informal care are not available and by nature not reliable.
 The only approximation, we have included, are cash benefits (especially unbound) which are an institutional measure to increase informal family and migrant care (Da Roit and Le Bihan, 2010; Da Roit and Weicht, 2013).

 References